 - Limited to few locations (unless conducting remote moderated)

-Similar to moderated user testing, unmoderated user testing is the process of assigning participants a series of scenarios, tasks and questions, usually being completed in a remote setting.
+Similar to a moderated, an unmoderated user test is the process of assigning participants a series of scenarios, tasks and questions, usually being completed in a remote setting.
 E.g. the participants home.

-Unmoderated user testing has some great benefits over moderated user testing, for example:
+Unmoderated user testing has some great benefits over moderated studies, for example:

-- Large geographic diversity, with the ability to recruit from around the world
+- Large geographic diversity, with the ability to recruit a panel from around the world

 - Easy to run with large sample sizes

 - Low operating costs due to low compensation and no requirement for faciliation